Serpens Establishment, Ophiuchus

 “You may have heard of her.
 Leona.”

-“The soon-to-be Chairman of the ELPIS Department, and an individual who completed the State Conductor Exam with a score high enough to rank her as second out of all of those who have ever taken the exam.
+“The soon-to-be Chairman of the ELPIS Department, and an individual who completed the State Conductor Exam with the second highest score of all time.
 And a saint candidate.”
 Alice laced her fingers together and frowned.
 “The very fact that no one has seen her face and yet everyone knows these things highlights her position in our current world.
 Some say she is even the symbol of Ophiuchus.
 Peace.”
 Alice seemed to chuckle at the thought.

 After wondering if he should laugh along, Jericho tried, “That’s… bad.”